Dynamic Variation:

 1. Rafting

 Did you know that Norway is blessed with some of the world's best rafting rivers?
 A few of the most famous are Sjoa, Driva, Trysilelva, and the rivers in Evje and Voss, better known as “the adrenaline capital” of Norway.
-Let the forces of nature carry you through river rapids, narrow gorges and flowing waterfalls.
+Let the forces of nature carry you through river rapids, narrow gorges and rushing waterfalls.

-Fly through the air secured by a zip line.
-Just pick your preferred setting – city, forest, fjord or mountain – and take off!
+Fly through the air secured by a zipline.
+Just pick your preferred setting – city, forest, fjord, or mountain – and take off!

-In Oslo, you can try the zip line Kollenvsvevet by the Holmenkollen ski jump.
+In Oslo, you can try the Kollenvsvevet zipline by the Holmenkollen ski jump.
 Find out how it feels to be a ski jumper at the top of the jump tower!

 3. Canyoning, caving, and bungee jumping

-For those who are not familiar with the concept of canyoning, here’s a quick summary: Dressed in a wetsuit, helmet and life jacket, you will jump off rocks, swim in caves, glide down natural water slides and go abseiling down mountainsides and waterfalls.
+For those who are not familiar with the concept of canyoning, here’s a quick summary: dressed in a wetsuit, helmet and life jacket, you jump off rocks, swim in caves, glide down natural water slides and go abseiling down mountainsides and waterfalls.
 Hardly for delicate souls, but the rest of you are guaranteed an exciting experience with a huge butterflies-in-the-stomach effect.

-Anything else?
 Have you ever tried bungee jumping?
 In Norway, you can do it over a fjord, a waterfall or a valley.

 4. Mountain biking